MAKING MARKING MATTER

 - Literacy Marking Policy MUST be applied for all pieces of work identified as key assessments and addressed in extended writing pieces

-- Work assessed -1 below a destination grade, will require students to make green pen improvements
+- Work assessed -1 below a destination grade, will require pupils to make green pen improvements

 - Work assessed 0 or +1, should have feedback that makes clear how their work has been successful.

-- Staff should look at all work for opportunities to award commendations against the LLoB7 and our student learning behaviours – the 5Rs
+- Staff should look at all work for opportunities to award commendations against the LLoB7 and our pupil learning behaviours – the 5Rs

 MAKING HOMEWORK COUNT